Skip to main content

 Imports can get stuck or fail if:

-• Required columns are missing (at least name and phone)
+• Required columns are missing (at least name and either phone or email)

 • Header names do not match exactly

-(Name or Phone number is not the same as name and phone)
+(Name or Phone is not the same as name and phone)

-• Custom columns are used, but matching custom attributes are not created in CloudTalk first
+• Custom columns are used, but matching custom attributes are not created in CloudTalk first.
+In this case, those columns may not be imported, but the rest of the file can still be processed.

 Typical problems: